microsoft/vscode-docs/docs/azure/deployment.md

 ---
 # Deploying Applications to Azure

-Visual Studio Code makes it easy to deploy your applications to the cloud with [Azure](https://azure.microsoft.com) and we've created walkthroughs to help you get started.
+Visual Studio Code makes it easy to deploy your applications to the cloud with Azure and we've created walkthroughs to help you get started.

-Whether your workflow is through the [Azure CLI](https://learn.microsoft.com/cli/azure) or [Azure App Service](https://azure.microsoft.com/services/app-service), using a Docker container, or creating serverless [Azure Functions](https://azure.microsoft.com/services/functions/), you'll find the deployment steps you need.
+Whether you're a fullstack, backend, API developer, or DevOps engineer,  you'll find the deployment steps you need.

 ## Deployment tutorials